metamystical/mdht/README.md

 ---------|------------
-ih | infohash, *id* of a torrent target | *id* of BEP44 data v | BEP44 data stored in or retrieved from the DHT (object, buffer, string or number) mutableSalt | if immutable BEP44 data then *false* or *''*; if mutable data then *true* if no salt, or *salt* (non-empty string or buffer -- string will be converted to buffer, buffer will be truncated to 64 bytes) resetTarget | if not null, a target used to reset the timeout of previously stored mutable data (v is ignored in this case) k | public key used to make a mutable target; if null, local public key is used
+ih | infohash, *id* of a torrent target | *id* of BEP44 data v | BEP44 data to be stored in the DHT (object, buffer, string or number) mutableSalt | if immutable BEP44 data then *false* or *''*; if mutable data then *true* if no salt, or *salt* (non-empty string or buffer -- string will be converted to buffer, buffer will be truncated to 64 bytes) resetTarget | if not null, a target used to reset the timeout of previously stored mutable data (v is ignored in this case) k | public key used to make a mutable target; if null, local public key is used